National leaders of governance: a guide for potential applicants

 This is part of the government’s plan to give schools a central role in developing a self-improving and sustainable school-led system.

 Cohort 10 is a targeted application round, focusing on areas of greatest need to increase the geographical coverage of NLGs.
+Please take a look at our target areas.

 We will also consider applications from high-quality governors across the country with: